DroneProUkr/.github/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ---
 name: "🚀 Feature request"
-description: Suggest an idea for this project.
+about: Suggest an idea for this project.
-labels: [enhancement, new]
+labels: enhancement, new
 ---

 ## Feature Request